 Article II - Field of Interest

 Section 1.
-The field of interest of the Society shall encompass devices, equipment, techniques and systems related to broadcast technology, including the production, distribution, transmission, and propagation aspects.
+Broadcasting is a one-to-many communication service in which the transmissions are intended for direct reception by the general public or a target audience, which may include audio, video and/or data services.
+The field of interest of the Society shall encompass devices, equipment, techniques and systems related to broadcast technology, including the production, distribution, wired and wireless transmission, propagation aspects and reception.

 Section 2.
-The field of interest of the Society may be enlarged, reduced, or otherwise revised as the needs of the occasion indicate.
-Such revisions shall be processes as an amendment to this Constitution.
+The field of interest of the Society may be enlarged, reduced, or otherwise revised as the needs of the occasion indicate, in accordance with the process outlined in the IEEE Technical Activities Board (TAB) Operations Manual.
+Such revisions shall be processed as an amendment to this Constitution.

 Article III - Membership